What documents do you need for a film? The answer to this question will depend on the type of type of film you may be planning.

 If your production includes songs with lyrics or music that were not written specifically for your production, then you will need this form.

 Proof of Insurance Form

 If your production company does not have insurance, then you will need this form completed by an insurance agent showing proof of liability insurance coverage for your production company.

 What Are The 7 Aspects Of Film Production?

 What are the 7 aspects of Film Production?

-Planning – The first thing that a producer does before production starts is to make sure that all the resources needed for the film have been acquired, funding secured and schedule worked out.
-This involves extensive planning, research and scheduling.
+Planning – The first thing that a producer does before production starts is to make sure that all the resources needed for the film have been acquired, funding secured, and the schedule worked out.
+This involves extensive planning, research, and scheduling.

-Post-production – It is in this phase that all the raw footage is edited into a usable format for distribution.
+Post-production – All the raw footage is edited into a usable format for distribution.
 When necessary animations are added to enhance what was shot earlier.
 Music is also added here.

 Distribution – After post-production is complete, it’s time to decide how to distribute your film.
 There are many ways to do this- through television channels, theatres, cable TV or DVDs.